Ein Gedi Nature Reserve by the Dead Sea offers various trails that lead you through nature, history, archeology, and wildlife.

 [ David Spares Saul’s Life ] After Saul returned from pursuing the Philistines, he was told, “David is in the Desert of En Gedi.”

-From David Waterfall, you can return to the main entrance.
+You can return to the main entrance from David Waterfall.
 This round route is probably the most popular trail among tourists.
 But we decided to take a longer hike and started climbing the hill towards Shulamit Spring.

 Chalcolithic Temple